 - WiFi Connection: To connect your computer, laptop, or mobile device to the fast, secure campus wireless network, choose UAWiFi and use your UA NetID and password to log in.

-- Wired Network: To connect a computer, laptop, or other device to the campus wired network, you will need to register your machine, using the directions in DHCP.
+- Wired Network: To connect a computer, laptop, or other device to the campus wired network, you will need to register your machine, using the DHCP directions for Wired Internet Registration.

-- Virtual Private Network (VPN): If you are working from an off campus network and want to access secured systems, you will need to download UA VPN and log in to the UA VPN.
+- Virtual Private Network (VPN): If you are working from an off campus network and want to access secured systems, you will need to log in to the UA VPN (virtual private network).

 Accessibilty and Assistive Technologies:

-- Disability Resource Center's Assistive Technology Resources provides assistive technologies
+- Disability Resource Center and Assistive Technology Resources provide assistive technologies

 - itAccessibility provides information and resources about accessibility for instructors, web developers, or anyone creating digital resources—such as websites, documents, and videos.